News

-"Advancing Performance-Based Tests and Design Integration for Recycled Asphalt Mix" will take place on Wednesday, Oct.
-22, 11:00 AM to 12:00 PM CST.
+The webinar Advancing Performance-Based Tests and Design Integration for Recycled Asphalt Mix, held on Oct.
+22, 2025, is now available to watch online.

 The Summer 2025 issue of The Conveyor highlights UCPRC’s leadership in directing field testing and inspection on Levee Road in Davis, where recycled tire rubber technologies are being evaluated alongside Caltrans and industry partners.
 Written by Cameron Richardson and Julia Maldonado, CalCIMA.